wusui/llama_slobber/SCRAPING_API.md

 ***

-### ll_matchday.get_matchday(season, day, rundle)
+### get_matchday(season, day, rundle)

 Arguments:
   * season -- season number
   * day -- match day number
   * rundle -- rundle name

 Returns -- a two item list.
-The first item is extracted data from the rundle's page for the specified match day.
+The first item is extracted data from the page for the specified rundle on the specified match day.
 The second item is metadata.

 The first item is a dictionary of data extracted from the web page.
 Each entry in the returned dictionary